ThingLabsIo/ThingLabsIo.github.io/pages/workshop/thingy-4-windows/00-home.md

 # Lab Guides

 ## Lab 01: Hello, Windows IoT!
-In this lab you will build a simple single-circuit device that blinks an LED on and off (this is the ‘Hello, World! of the maker/IoT space).
+In this lab, you will build a simple single-circuit device that blinks an LED on and off (this is the ‘Hello, World! of the maker/IoT space).

 <a class="radius button small" href="{{ site.url }}/workshop/thingy-4-windows/hello-windows-iot/">Estimated time to complete: 20-minutes.
 Go to  'Hello, Windows IoT!' ›</a>

 ## Lab 02: Nightlight
-In this lab you will capture analog input using a light-dependent resistor (photo cell) and turn on or off an LED based on the amount of light detected.
+In this lab, you will capture analog input using a light-dependent resistor (photocell) and turn on or off an LED based on the amount of light detected.

 <a class="radius button small" href="{{ site.url }}/workshop/thingy-4-windows/nightlight/">Estimated time to complete: 20-minutes.
 Go to  'Nightlight' ›</a>

 ## Lab 03: ThingLabs Thingy&trade;
-In this lab you will build a device with multiple sensors and actuators.
+In this lab, you will build a device with multiple sensors and actuators.
 The device will:

 * Capture the amount of ambient light
 * Increase the brightness intensity of an LED inversely to the amount of ambient light measured.
-* Capture the amount of ambient  sound
-* Display the ambient light and sound measurments on an LCD display.
+* Display the ambient light and sound measurements on an LCD display.
 * The display will adjust its backlight brightness according to the amount of ambient light in the area.
 * Enable a button to turn on and off an LED and trigger sound.

 <a class="radius button small" href="{{ site.url }}/workshop/thingy-4-windows/thingy/">Estimated time to complete: 30-minutes.
 Go to  'Thingy' ›</a>

 ## Lab 04: Setting Up Azure IoT Hub
-In this lab you will provision a new Azure IoT Hub.
+In this lab, you will provision a new Azure IoT Hub.
 Once you have the IoT Hub created, you will be able to create a new Azure IoT device (a software reference to your physical device) that you will use to send telemetry to Azure.

 <a class="radius button small" href="{{ site.url }}/workshop/thingy-4-windows/setup-azure-iot-hub/">Estimated time to complete: 20-minutes.
 Go to  'Setting Up Azure IoT Hub' ›</a>

 ## Lab 05: Sending Device-to-Cloud (D2C) Messages
-In this lab you will use the thermastat device that you built to capture and send telemetry data to Azure IoT Hub.
+In this lab, you will use the ThingLabs Thingy&trade; device that you built to capture and send messages to Azure IoT Hub.

 <a class="radius button small" href="{{ site.url }}/workshop/thingy-4-windows/sending-d2c-messages/">Estimated time to complete: 20-minutes.
 Go to  'Sending Telemetry to the Cloud' ›</a>

 ## Lab 06: Storing and Displaying IoT Data
-In this lab you will build a data pipeline that captures the data coming into IoT Hub and persists it using Azure storage.
-You will then connect a website to Azure and retreive the data for display in a browser.
+In this lab, you will build a data pipeline that captures the data coming into IoT Hub, processes it with Azure Stream Analytics, then routes it to downstream services.
+The first service you'll build will consume the data and present it through an Azure Web App where it is rendered as a real-time graph.

 <a class="radius button small" href="{{ site.url }}/workshop/thingy-4-windows/storing-displaying-data/">Estimated time to complete: 20-minutes.
 Go to  'Storing & Displaying IoT Data' ›</a>

 ## Lab 07: Lab: Sending Cloud-to-Device (C2D) Messages
-In this lab you will extend your website by adding the ability to control the ThingLabs Thingy&trade; remotely.
-The website will send messages to the Thingy via Azure.
+In this lab, you will use the Azure Web App to control the ThingLabs Thingy&trade; remotely.
+The Web App will send messages to the Thingy via Azure, which the Thingy will receive, procees, and act on.

 # Workshop Source Files
-If you wantaccess to the completed projects used in the labs, you can copy or clone the __Thingy4Windows__ GitHub repo [here](https://github.com/ThingLabsIo/Thingy4Windows).
+If you want access to the completed projects used in the labs, you can copy or clone the __Thingy4Windows__ Github repo [here](https://github.com/ThingLabsIo/Thingy4Windows).

 <a class="radius button small" href="{{ site.url }}/workshop/thingy-4-windows/sending-c2d-messages/">Estimated time to complete: 20-minutes.
 Go to  'Sending Cloud to Device (C2D) Messages' ›</a>